Office of Financial Aid and Student Employment

 If you are a recipient of a state scholarship and are subject to deadline dates, it is suggested that you complete a FAFSA as outlined (See “First-Time Applicants and Transfer Students”).
 Be sure to meet the necessary deadline dates.

-Note: When you complete the FAFSA, you are applying for all federal, state and university grants and loans offered at Western.
+Note: When you complete the FAFSA, you are applying for all federal, state, university grants and loans offered at Western.

 The Pell Grant was established as a basic access program for students who come from low- and middle-income families.
 To qualify for a Pell Grant, the student must: